 TR 210-60 (TR-60) Earth Dams and Reservoirs (NRCS, 2019) provides design guidelines for spillway and freeboard design.
-A low hazard dam classification was used in determining the rainfall depths for each of the principal spillway, auxiliary spillway, and freeboard hydrographs.
-Retention Site C is classified as a low hazard dam because the product of storage (950 acrefeet) and effective height (10 feet) is less than 30,000 (95010 = 9,500).
+A low hazard dam classification determined the rainfall depths for each of the principal spillway, auxiliary spillway, and freeboard hydrographs.
+Retention Site A is classified as a low hazard dam because the product of storage (2,000 acre-feet) and effective height (8 feet) is less than 30,000 (2,000 \ 8 = 16,000).
 TR-60 provides criteria for the hydrology, spillway design, outlet design, and embankment design as follows:

-- primary outlet sized for the 25-year 10-day duration and 24-hour Emergency Spillway Hydrograph (ESH), - emergency spillway sized using the 24-hour Free Board Hydrograph (FBH) and used to establish the maximum pool elevations and minimize the chance of embankment crest overtopping, - outlet capacity designed to minimize damage on the downstream outlet channels with the impoundment set at the drop inlet crest elevation, and public health of the residents of the Watershed District.
-The overall goals for the RRWD include:
+- primary outlet sized for the 25-year 10-day duration and 24-hour Emergency Spillway Hydrograph (ESH), - emergency spillway sized using the 24-hour Free Board Hydrograph (FBH) and used to establish the maximum pool elevations and minimize the chance of embankment crest overtopping, and - outlet capacity designed to minimize damage on the downstream outlet channels with the impoundment set at the drop inlet crest elevation.